workarea-commerce/workarea/docs/source/articles/fulfillment-skus.html.md

 excerpt: Define how products in your catalog are fulfilled.
 Fulfillment SKUs allow the automation of digital and similar items.
 ---

-# Fulfillment SKUS
+# Fulfillment SKUs

-Workarea v3.5 adds the concept of Fulfillment SKUs -- a model that defines policies for delivering ordered products to customers.
+Workarea v3.5 adds the concept of a Fulfillment SKU -- a model that defines policies for delivering ordered products to customers.
 This provides a more robust mechanism for the fulfillment of digital items while providing the flexibility to offer customized delivery behaviors at the SKU level.

 a `Workarea::Fulfillment::Sku` is comprised of an ID and a policy.
 The ID corresponds to the SKU of a product variant, and aligns with the IDs of pricing, inventory, and shipping SKUs.
 The policy defines what is done to fulfill an item after an order has been placed.